 - Holiday programs are run in every school holiday period; (20 to 30 participating each holidays)

 - Parkdale Secondary College is now an elite sports school which includes golf in its program.
-Approximately 12 Parkdale boys and girls are in the golf program, with one boy and one girl having come from Japan and China respectively to participate.
+Approximately 22 Parkdale boys and girls are in the golf program.

-- Junior competitions are held on Monday afternoons and during the holidays, leading on to events at other clubs and State events.
+- Junior competitions are during the holidays, leading on to events at other clubs and State events.